Piano Quartets (Beethoven): Piano Quartet in D major, No. 2

 The quartet in D major begins, more conventionally than the others, with a movement in sonata form, with a rather short development section.
-The second movement, marked Andante con moto, is in F-sharp minor, but has a middle section in A major.
+The second movement, marked Andante con moto, is in F♯ minor, but has a middle section in A major.
 The final movement is a rondo, with a theme introduced by the piano and repeated by the violin.
 The episodes are contrasting, and recall similar movements by Mozart.

 Recordings

 The piano quartets were recorded by the Mannheimer Trio with Günter Ludwig (released 1963), Scheuerer Quartet in 1995, the New Zealand Piano Quartet in 2005, Milander Quartet in 2013. and by the Van Swieten Society performing on period instruments.